byuccl/PYNQ-PRIO/README.md

-# PYNQ-PRIO PIP INSTALL Package
+# PYNQ-PRIO

-This repository contains the pip install package for the Partially-Reconfigurable Input/Output (PRIO) Project on the PYNQ.
+This repository, created by the BYU Configurable Computing Lab, contains the pip install package for the Partially-Reconfigurable Input/Output (PRIO) Project on the PYNQ.

-This project allows the use of Partially-Reconfigurable regions in the PYNQ's FPGA to communicate with external hardware via the I/O pins on the PYNQ.
-Partial-Reconfiguration is when partitions are created inside an FPGA that can be programmed separate from the rest of the FPGA.
-Partial Reconfiguration enables a part of the FPGA to be reconfigured while the rest of the FPGA continues to function.
-This can lower the number of needed devices, increase flexibility and can improve speed.
-It also can provide abstraction to partial designs, allowing them to be treated more like plug-and-play software by the end-users.

-Although the PRIO Project does provide better flexibility for some I/O protocol like IIC by using Partial-Reconfiguration, the main objective of this repository is to provide the user with knowledge of how to use partial reconfiguration on the PYNQ.
-A guide has been provided to help teach users how to design and implement their own partially-reconfigurable regions and insert-able modules.
-Also included in this pip are guides and demos that teach users how to use the provided partial regions and designs
+This project demonstrates the use of partial reconfiguration with the PYNQ platform.
+It contains demonstrations on the software API for downloading and managing partially-reconfigurable regions with the pynq package, as well as example hardware projects for the PYNQ-Z1, PYNQ-Z2 and the ZCU104 boards that implement partially reconfigurable regions.

 ## Quick Start